BioMedLab-HM/biomed-iot/README.md

 sudo reboot
 ```

 The Biomed IoT should now be up and running.
-Type your server's IP address, host name in a web browser.
+Type your server's IP address in a web browser.

+### Domain Setup (Optional)
-**Optional:** If you have a registered domain name (e.g., example.com) that points to your server’s public IP address, you can configure the platform to be accessible via this domain directly afterwards, follow [*Secure NGINX + Let’s Encrypt TLS Setup*](DOMAIN_SETUP.md)
+If you have a registered domain name (e.g., example.com) that points to your server’s public IP address, you can configure the platform to be accessible via this domain directly afterwards.
+Follow the [*Secure NGINX + Let’s Encrypt TLS Setup*](DOMAIN_SETUP.md)

---
+### First Login
-To log in to the Biomed IoT platform as admin, use the email address you provided during setup.
+To log in to the Biomed IoT platform as admin, go to the Login page and use the email address you provided during setup.
 The password was auto-generated.
-You can find it by running the following command in the servers terminal:
+Execute the following command in the servers terminal to print it to the terminal:
 ```
-nano /etc/biomed-iot/config.toml
+grep DJANGO_ADMIN_PASS /etc/biomed-iot/config.toml | cut -d '"' -f2
 ```

-Look for the 'DJANGO_ADMIN_PASS' line at the bottom of the file to find your password.
-Close the file by pressing Ctrl+x.
+### The config.toml file
+Contains important settings for the project.
+These are read dynamically during operation (when the server starts).
+With few exceptions, these parameters must not simply be changed.

+Parameters that can be safely changed during operation (changes take effect after restarting the Gunicorn server with sudo systemctl restart gunicorn):

+- **All parameters under [mail]**: Sets the login credentials for the SMTP email access used for email validation and password reset.
+Includes EMAIL_VERIFICATION: "true" or "false" ("true" triggers email verification emails to be sent; requires SMTP email credentials).
+- **INOUT_TOPIC_ENABLED**: ("true" shows a checkbox on the "Device List" page.
+If checked when creating MQTT credentials, it allows publishing and subscribing to subtopics under inout/<USER_TOPIC_ID>/ (useful for connecting, e.g., Shelly&reg; plugs directly to the platform)).
+- **DJANGO_DEBUG**: "true" or "false" ("true" displays Python error messages in the browser → not intended for production systems).
+- **TIME_ZONE**: Warning: Changing during operation has not yet been tested.
+Sets the time zone.
+Relevant for CSV data export.
+- **REGISTRATION_ENABLED**: "false" hides the user registration page → protection against spam sign-ups.

 *If you must edit this file for some reason, use sudo.
 Do not change any value in this file except you know exactly what you are doing.*

 ### Troubleshooting